Programmer art

 An example of what programmer art might look like in a video game.
 The programmer art (left) will often be quite low-quality until it is replaced with a real sprite (right).

 In video game development and overall software development, programmer art refers to assets created by programmers.

 Programmer art is made when there is an immediate need for an asset that does not yet exist.
 When this happens, a programmer will often use or create a placeholder, meant to be replaced at a later time before the project is published.

 The term programmer art can encompass any art created by programmers.
 These assets can serve various purposes, such as quick testing of features, behind-the-scenes reasons, or even being intended for end-user display.
-The effort invested in an asset depends on its context and whether it will be replaced or not.
-Generally, programmer art is a placeholder graphic, meant to be replaced.
+The focus invested in an asset depends on its context and whether it will be replaced or not, so the asset is often more tailored to the game as a whole although programmer art is prevalently used a placeholder graphic, meant to be replaced.

 It is a recurring trope for programmers, who are often believed to be logical-minded, to have little experience with or interest in creating art.
 It is somewhat seen as a contrast, leading to the creation of the term.